MariuszKorotko/Cutting_Pattern/README.md

 # Cutting_Pattern
- One dimensional cutting stock problem - sticks example using Python.
+ One dimensional cutting stock problem - using Python.